 Recent Traffic Light Classifications are determined by the Derbyshire Joint Area Prescribing Committee (JAPC).
 It's purpose is to manage the entry of new medicines and some prescribable medical devices into local formulary.

 How are drugs classified under the Derbyshire Traffic Light system?
 Why are some medicines not classified?
 Find out why not all medicines are classified in the Traffic Light system.

-The Black Drugs Policy is a brief to provide GPs with an overview of how to deal with requests to prescribe a BLACK drug and dealing with patients already on treatment.
+The Do Not Prescribe (DNP) Drugs Policy is a brief to provide GPs with an overview of how to deal with requests to prescribe a DNP drug and dealing with patients already on treatment.

 Medicines not included in the traffic lights

 It is not possible to classify all medicines listed in the BNF within the Derbyshire JAPC traffic light formulary.
 If a medicine is not listed on the traffic light system then advice should be sought from the Medicines Management Team and prescribing of these will be at the discretion of individual NHS Trusts and/or GP.